ibalampanis/ai-ethics/guide.md

 - <em> Health and Social Wellbeing: </em>This area should prioritize the development of AI applications that enhance healthcare access, quality, and equity, while safeguarding patient privacy and autonomy.

 ## Ethical Principles for AI Development
+Ethical principles for AI development serve as a moral compass, guiding the creation, deployment, and utilization of artificial intelligence.
+These principles emphasize fairness, transparency, accountability, safety, and inclusivity to safeguard human values, rights, and societal well-being in an AI-driven world.

 ### Fairness and Equity
 Developers should strive to mitigate biases and ensure fairness in AI systems by employing techniques such as bias detection and mitigation algorithms, as well as using diverse and representative datasets to train AI models.